Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation Setup

-\paragraph{\pgptw} As the related work subsection discussed, \pgpt is not a fully autonomous agent.
+As the related work subsection discussed, \pgpt is not a fully autonomous agent.
 Rather than executing actions directly, it generates task descriptions in natural language, requiring a human operator to carry out the subsequent steps, such as running specific terminal commands (see top panel of Figure~\ref{fig:weap_ex}).
 The feedback loop is completed when the operator inputs the results (e.g., terminal output) back into the system, allowing \pgpt to analyze the response and propose the next steps of the attack.
 To enable \pgpt to function as a fully autonomous agent capable of executing a cyberattack without human intervention, we extended its design with additional components while leaving its reasoning and planning modules unchanged.
 Hereafter, we call the new resulting agent: \pgptw.

-To enable \pgpt to perform cyberattacks autonomously, we combine it with an additional component we call the \weap module.
+To enable \pgpt to conduct cyberattacks autonomously, we integrate it with an additional component, referred to as the \weap module.
 The purpose of the \weap module is to translate the natural language descriptions generated by \pgpt into executable commands and autonomously execute them in the appropriate context (\eg either a fresh shell or an interactive interface like an \ftp client or the \textit{metasploit} CLI~\cite{metasploit}).
 The outputs of these executions, such as the \texttt{stdout} and \texttt{stderr} streams, are automatically fed back to \pgpt for analysis, enabling it to plan the next action.

 We implement \weap as another LLM-based agent.
-Given the broad range of tools and actions needed to fulfill \pgpt's tasks, we do not define a fixed action space for the agent.
-Instead, we allow it to interact freely with the shell.
+Building on the approaches of related work, we enable the \weap to interact freely with the shell.
 This flexibility enables the agent to run both single-step tools like \texttt{nmap}, as well as manage multi-step interactive sessions, such as those required by \texttt{ssh} or \texttt{ftp} clients, which are often essential for executing cyberattacks.
 In such cases, \weap generates a sequence of actions which is iteratively executed.
 Figure~\ref{fig:weap_ex} gives an example of multi-step commands created for interacting with an \texttt{SMB} client.

 It is important to emphasize that the \weap module's sole function is to translate \pgpt's outputs into executable commands.
 It does not influence \pgpt's decision-making or core logic in any way.